AlexParamonov/save_queue/README.md

       should return true for changed object
       should return false for unchanged object
       should return false for new object
-      should return true if save_queue was changed by #add should return true if save_queue was changed by #<< should return true if save_queue was changed by #push

 If you have custom logic for marking objects dirty then you may want to override
 \#has_unsaved_changes? method, methods #mark_as_saved and #mark_as_changed in you class like this: